gopine/diary/2024/November/November 4 (Monday).md

 I experimented with using them to adjust card sizes based on available space.

 The syntax is a bit verbose, but the potential is huge.

+Struggled a bit with getting the container queries to behave correctly in Safari.